Q: Is Holy Trinity an accredited Catholic School?

 A: Yes, all grades participate in various service projects throughout the school year.
 Projects benefit a variety of Catholic Charities, non-profit organizations and causes.

-A: Holy Trinity incorporates developmentally appropriate technology in all classrooms along with a dedicated STREAM lab plus new STREAM club.
-We have our own STREAM teacher and lab plus the new club allows for those who may want to learn coding–very topical to 21st century skills.
+A: Holy Trinity incorporates developmentally appropriate technology in all classrooms along with a dedicated STREAM educator whose curriculum integrates 21st century skills.
 We also offer ‘virtual’ field trips — the last one was to the Canadian Parks which students explored with GoogleVR.
 Every classroom features Promethean Smart Boards, with preschool to 8th grade utilizing Samsung tablets daily, 2nd – 8th grade using Google Chromebooks.
-The middle school classes have a 1:1 Chromebook in every class from 6-8th grade.
-Holy Trinity is also a Governor’s Scale-Up STEM Award Winner 5 years in a row!
+Most classes have a 1:1 Chromebook ratio.
+Holy Trinity is also a Governor’s Scale-Up STEM Award Winner 7 years in a row!

 Q: Are Extracurricular Activities offered?

-A: We break our special offerings into 4 categories:
+A: We break our specials into 4 categories:

 - Mock Trial

 - Parochial Athletic Leagues: Basketball, Volleyball, Track, Football,

 - Student Council